Appan (film)

 Appan is a 2022 Indian Malayalam-language tragedy-drama film co-written and directed by Maju and jointly produced by Josekutty Madathil and Ranjith Manambarakkat under the banners of Sunny Wayne Productions and Tiny Hands Productions.
 The film stars Wayne as a rubber tapper, with Ananya, Alencier Ley Lopez, Grace Antony, and Pauly Valsan featuring in major supporting roles.
-The cinematography of Appan was done by Pappu and was edited by Kiran Das.
-The soundtrack was composed by Dawn Vincent.
+The cinematography was done by Pappu, the editing by Kiran Das, and the musical composition by Dawn Vincent.

 Plot

-Njoonju, a rubber tapper lives with his father, mother, wife, and son in a small village.
+Njoonju, a rubber tapper, lives with his father, mother, wife, and son in a small village.

 Ittychan, his father, is bedridden, but has always been and continues to be narcissistic, cruel, and a womaniser despite his condition.
 He harasses, abuses, and tortures his wife, Kuttyamma, and Njoonju.
 All his family members wait longingly for his death.
 Many villagers who had bitter experiences with his behavior in the past even make plans to kill him.

 Ittychan manipulates his family members to bring their next-door neighbour and prostitute, Sheela, to live with him and take care of him.
-Though initially the family and Sheela were at loggerheads, both parties warm up to each other as the family sees Sheela as a good-natured woman who ended up in this stage due to different situations (later, they understand Ittychan had killed Sheela's father to own her and then dragged her to their hometown resulting in her current situation of having to fend for herself through prostitution), and Sheela sees the family are good people, unlike Ittychan.
+Though initially the family and Sheela were at loggerheads, both parties warm up to each other as the family sees Sheela as a good-natured woman who ended up in this situation due to her circumstances (later, they understand Ittychan had killed Sheela's father to own her and then dragged her to their hometown resulting in her having to fend for herself through prostitution), and Sheela sees that unlike Ittychan his family are good people.

 Noonju makes a plan to leave the village but can't force himself to let go of his duties as a son.
 Meanwhile, Ittychan's friend dies committing suicide after listening to the news that a man named Kuriakose has been released from Jail.

 On a Christmas evening, Kuriakose, whose wife was raped and killed by Ittychan, comes to their house to kill him.
 Njoonju tries to protect his father.
 While Njoonju and Kuriakose are fighting, Ittychan asks Kuriakose to kill Njoonju, take the woman, and in return, give him back his life.
 Sheela gets furious at his words and stabs Ittychan to death.
 Kuriakose leaves the house.
 Njoonju and his family inform the neighborhood that Ittychan died from a mild attack.
 It is indicated that Njoonju's family and Sheela together live peacefully in that home after that.